megabert/check-mk-plugins/automysqlbackup_check/README.md

 The following is checked at the moment:

- * Has automysqlbackup ren at least once?
+ * Has automysqlbackup run at least once?
  * Are the dumps too old?
  * Do the expected dumpfiles exist?
  * Validate the dumpfile(size >0, validate header and footer)

 ## Installation

- * install lua5.1 + lua5.1-filesystem
- * get the two scripts here
  * have mysql + automysqlbackup installed
+ * install lua5.1 + lua5.1-filesystem packages
+ * install the cron-job check_amb.cron into /etc/cron.d
+ * install the main script automysqlbackup_check to /usr/local/bin/automysqlbackup_check and chmod to executable
+ * install the local plugin local.automysqlbackup to directory /usr/lib/check_mk_agent/local/
- * run ./mysql_check
+ * run the check manually once: /usr/local/bin/automysqlbackup_check | tee /var/lib/misc/automysqlbackup_check
+ * rescan all services of the host within check_mk and activate, a new check should now be there

+## Usage

+ * If some error is found: The check will report it
+ * If the check did not run(failing cron, ...) a missing check would be reported by check_mk